alexeidoell/geebeemoo/README.md

 # Building and Running

-geebeemoo supports both Linux and Windows using a Makefile for compilation.
+Requires [Clang](https://clang.llvm.org/) and [SDL3](https://github.com/libsdl-org/SDL). geebeemoo supports both Linux and Windows using a Makefile for compilation.

 If you run `make`, the binary will be placed in the root directory.